 The Office of Honors Research in the Burnett Honors College coordinates the Honors Undergraduate Thesis (HUT) program, which is designed to encourage the best juniors and seniors to undertake original and independent work any academic discipline of their choosing.
-Working closely with a faculty committee, students work over two to four semesters to design and carry out an Honors thesis or project.
+Working under the supervision of a faculty committee, students work over two to four semesters to design and carry out an honors thesis or project.